 How Can I Find What I Want To See?

-This information may be found in the The Catalog, which is available online.
+This information may be found in the Library's online Catalog.
 Please go to the Library’s website (www.nypl.org) and click on “Find Books, DVDs, and More.”
 From here you may search by author/title/keyword.
-The Classic Catalog link offers additional search terms, such as subject and call number.
+The Classic Catalog offers additional search terms, such as subject and call number.
 Materials in TOFT are in the Non-Circulating Collection and begin with the call number NCOV, NCOX, or NCOW.
+To search only within TOFT, use the Advanced Search, enter a title or name, and select "Performing Arts Research TOFT" from the Locations drop down box.
 Please keep in mind that the complete TOFT catalog is not yet online; titles are added each week.
 If you cannot find a title, please feel free to call or e-mail TOFT (email@example.com), and a staff member will be glad to assist you.